quic-go/quic-go/README.md

 [![Code Coverage](https://img.shields.io/codecov/c/github/lucas-clemente/quic-go/master.svg?style=flat-square)](https://codecov.io/gh/lucas-clemente/quic-go/)

 quic-go is an implementation of the [QUIC protocol, RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) protocol in Go.
-In addition to RFC 9000, it currently implements the [IETF QUIC draft-29](https://tools.ietf.org/html/draft-ietf-quic-transport-29), [draft-32](https://tools.ietf.org/html/draft-ietf-quic-transport-32) and [draft-34](https://tools.ietf.org/html/draft-ietf-quic-transport-34).
-Support for draft versions will be eventually be dropped, as these are phased out of the ecosystem.
+In addition to RFC 9000, it currently implements the [IETF QUIC draft-29](https://tools.ietf.org/html/draft-ietf-quic-transport-29).
+Support for draft-29 will eventually be dropped, as it is phased out of the ecosystem.

 ## Guides